What is an intranet governance policy?

 Why do you need an intranet governance policy?

-Particular departments or employees, who weren’t necessarily involved in the initial stages of your intranet project, may be unsure of the overall intent of the company intranet and how it will affect them.
+Particular departments or employees, who weren’t necessarily involved in the initial stages of your intranet project, may be unsure of the overall intent of the employee intranet and how it will affect them.
 The intranet governance policy will therefore:

 - Provide support to intranet teams